Albert Schweitzer was a theologian, humanitarian, musician, and medical missionary.

 For many years he was also the target of a great deal of criticism.
 Some didn’t like his theology, others didn’t like his way of ministering to the poor and caring for the sick.
 So, naturally, they talked bad about him.

-Instead of explaining himself or campaigning for himself or debating with the naysayers, he just kept working.
+Instead of defending himself or debating the know-it-alls, he just kept working.

 In a letter to a friend, he explained his reasoning: